Sunday, 27 January 2019

 What a pity that no British company had the foresight to buy the licence for this technology.

-EDF Energies Nouvelles collaboration and investment
+Energies Nouvelles collaboration and investment

 Renewable Energy Holdings plc (AIM: REH), the investor and operator of proven